 1) You're the boss, or Alpha, and

-2) The dog knows exactly what it is doing that is bad.
+2) The dog knows exactly what it is doing

 Now that you've set yourself up as the boss, or alpha, you're ready to make corrections to your dog's behavior if necessary.
 We add "if necessary" because the next step is to be absolutely sure that your dog is misbehaving.
 Remember, LGDs are bred to make their own decisions and you may not understand what they are doing.
 For example, many LGDs, including Great Pyrenees, eat dead goat kids or even adults presumably in an effort to reduce the area's attraction to predators.
 Because of this trait, if you find your dog eating one of your animals, you cannot just assume that the dog has killed it.
 Especially if you are new to LGDs, when you think the dog may be doing something wrong, take the time to find out for sure and to make sure that even if you don't like it, that it is not an acceptable thing for LGDs to do.
 An example of this is a new owner did not like her Pyr pup "picking on her house dogs" until the house dogs were afraid to be around the pup.
 Keeping other dogs away from stock is what LGDs do!
 This was not bad behavior but the new owner did not understand.